Everything You Need to Know About SBA CAPLines

 - Prove your ability to make a profit based on completion of similar contracts.

-- Prove you can bid and perform the type of work outlined by the contract.
+- Demonstrate that you can bid and perform the type of work outlined by the contract.

 - Have the financial and technical ability to complete the contract on time and generate a profit.